SpyglassMC/Spyglass/README.md

 - Install the recommended [ESLint extension][eslint-extension].
 Make a copy of `.vscode/settings.template.json` and rename it to `.vscode/settings.json`.
   Now your VS Code should automatically fix all linting errors every time you save the file.
-- Press F5 to run the VS Code extension in development environment.
+- Press F5 to run the VS Code extension in development environment (`Launch Client`).
 VS Code will automatically compile all packages and build the extension file in watch mode.

 Or if you prefer the command line interface: